Only Applies to Special Purpose Award

 Who can apply?

 - Any early learning and care setting with a pre-school room that is contracted for any DCYA Early Years Programme (ECCE/CCSP/TEC) can nominate an employee for LINC.
 The setting manager can nominate themselves or any member of the setting’s staff.

 - To be eligible for the programme, candidates, at a minimum, must hold a major Level 5 Award in Childcare or a related qualification in accordance with the DCEDIY’s Early Years Recognised Qualification Listing.

 - For LINC 2021/2022 settings that already have a LINC graduate working in their setting are now invited to nominate a second candidate based on the criteria outlined below.
 Only one application allowed per eligible setting.

 - Random selection of eligible applicants will apply.
 Priority will be given to eligible applications in the following order:

-1. Settings that do not currently employ a LINC student/graduate.
+1. Settings that do not currently employ a LINC graduate.

-2. Settings that already employ a LINC student/graduate and have over 22 ECCE-aged children attending*.
+2. Settings that already employ a LINC graduate and have over 22 ECCE-aged children attending*.

 3. All other settings.